The UK's EU referendum: All you need to know

 But the total saving is likely to be significantly less than that because Mr Cameron did not get the blanket ban he wanted.
 Instead, payments will be linked to the cost of living in the countries where the children live.
 David Cameron has said that as many as 40% of EU migrant families who come to Britain could lose an average of £6,000 a year of in-work benefits when his "emergency brake" is applied.
 The DWP estimates between 128,700 and 155,100 people would be affected.
 But the cuts will be phased in.
 New arrivals will not get tax credits and other in-work benefits straight away but will gradually gain access to them over a four year period at a rate yet to be decided.

-If we leave the EU does it mean we would be barred from the Eurovision Song Contest?
+Will we be barred from the Eurovision Song Contest?

-What impact would leaving the EU have on house prices?
+What impact will there be on house prices?

-John, in London, is concerned about what will happen to house prices if Britain leaves the EU and "millions of EU citizens need to leave" creating a flood of available housing.
+John, in London, is concerned about what will happen to house prices if "millions of EU citizens need to leave" the UK following the referendum, creating a flood of available housing.
 This is one of those questions where there is no clear-cut factual answer.
-But we can say that none of the main players are suggesting that citizens of other EU countries will be "sent packing" (to use John's phrase) after a Leave vote.
+But we can say that none of the main players are suggesting that citizens of other EU countries will be "sent packing" (to use John's phrase) after the Leave vote.
 There are a host of other variables that have an impact on property prices, including things like interest rates and the general state of the economy.
-But expect this to be one of those issues fought over by both sides during the campaign.

-What is the 'red tape' that the opponents of the EU go on about?
+What is the 'red tape' that opponents of the EU complain about?

 Ged, from Liverpool, suspects "red tape" is a euphemism for employment rights and environmental protection.
 According to the Open Europe think tank, four of the top five most costly EU regulations are either employment or environment-related.
 The UK renewable energy strategy, which the think-tank says costs £4.7bn a year, tops the list.
 The working time directive (£4.2bn a year) - which limits the working week to 48 hours - and the temporary agency workers directive (£2.1bn a year), giving temporary staff many of the same rights as permanent ones - are also on the list.

-There is nothing to stop a future UK government reproducing these regulations in British law, if the country left the EU.
-And the costs of so-called "red tape" would not necessarily disappear overnight in the event of an exit - if Britain opted to follow the "Norway model" and remained in the European Economic Area most of the EU-derived laws would remain in place.
+There is nothing to stop a future UK government reproducing these regulations in British law following the decision to leave the EU.
+And the costs of so-called "red tape" will not necessarily disappear overnight - if Britain opted to follow the "Norway model" and remained in the European Economic Area most of the EU-derived laws would remain in place.

-Would Britain be party to the Transatlantic Trade and Investment Partnership if it left?
+Will Britain be party to the Transatlantic Trade and Investment Partnership?

-What impact would leaving the EU have on the NHS?
+What impact will leaving the EU have on the NHS?